 While Mother’s Day became an official holiday in 1914, Father’s Day took a little longer to be considered a national holiday.
 And its origin, sadly, lies in two, unrelated tragic events.

 How did Father’s Day begin?

 On the other side of the country, Sondra Smart Dodd, whose mother died in childbirth, had a similar father-related thought.
 Inspired by a Mother’s Day sermon she attended in 1909, Dodd believed there should be a corresponding holiday to celebrate fathers.
-After all, she and her five siblings had been raised by her father and Civil War veteran, William Smart.
+After all, she and her five siblings had been raised by her father and Civil War veteran, William Jackson Smart.
 Dodd successfully gained support for her idea, and the first Father’s Day was celebrated by Washington State in 1910 in June, the month of her father’s birthday.

-Why does Father’s Day singular?
+Why is the apostrophe in Father’s Day singular?

 The quick answer is that Mother’s Day set a precedent on this fuzzy grammatical issue of apostrophe placement.
 With the apostrophe before the S, Father’s Day “belongs” to each individual father.